GM-Consult-Pty-Ltd/oxford_dictionaries/README.md

 [![GM Consult Pty Ltd](https://raw.githubusercontent.com/GM-Consult-Pty-Ltd/oxford_dictionaries/main/assets/images/oxford_dictionaries_logo.png?raw=true "GM Consult Pty Ltd")](https://github.com/GM-Consult-Pty-Ltd)
 ## **Dictionary class that uses the Oxford Dictionaries RESTful API.**
+*Oxford Dictionaries, the Oxford Dictionaries logo, Oxford University Press, OUP, Oxford and/or any other names of products or services provided by Oxford University Press and referred to in this package are either trademarks or registered trademarks of Oxford University Press.*

 Dictionary class that uses the Oxford Dictionaries RESTful API.

 *THIS PACKAGE IS **PRE-RELEASE**, IN ACTIVE DEVELOPMENT AND SUBJECT TO DAILY BREAKING CHANGES.*

 Skip to section:
 - [Overview](#overview)